PeterDrake/drakepedia/oop/access_modifiers.md

 - Horstmann, *Core Java, Volume I: Fundamentals, 11th Edition*, Chapters 4-5

 ## Questions
-1. :star::star: In another class, I have created `p`, an instance of class `Person`.
+1. :star: In another class, I have created `p`, an instance of class `Person`.
 When I try to print `p.height`, Java tells me that I don't have access to the private instance variable `height`.
 What is the proper object-oriented way to to get the value of this variable?
 1. :star::star: If I want to set an instance variable of another object of the same class, do I have to use a setter?
-1. :star::star: Suppose I have and object `airplane` which has an instance variable `speed` and I want to increase it by 3.2 from another class.
+1. :star::star: Suppose I have an object `airplane` that has an instance variable `speed`.
+How can I increase `speed` by 3.2 from another class?
 Because `speed` is private, I can't just say `airplane.speed += 3.2;`.
 1. :star::star: If I have a boolean instance variable `onFire`, what is the associated getter called?
 ## Answers
 1. `p.getHeight()`.
-1. No; code in the same class can access private parts of the class.
+1. No; code in the same class can access private parts of any instance of the class.
 You might choose to use a setter if does extra work, like enforcing constraints.
 1. `airplane.setSpeed(plane.getSpeed() + 3.2);`
 1. `isOnFire`.
 This convention is used for booleans so that expressions like `hair.isOnFire()` will make grammatical sense in English.